dNitza/pin_up/README.md

     Pin::Base.new("your key")

-An option second paramater can be passed in to set the environment (:live or :test).
+An option second parameter can be passed in to set the environment (:live or :test).
 The default is :live.

 ### Charges
 ##### List All Charges